 - When the Submarine Voyage (now reimagined as Finding Nemo Submarine Voyage) first opened in 1959, live mermaids made a splash in the lagoon.
 This attraction celebrated its 60th anniversary June 6, 2019.

 - The Disneyland Monorail was the first daily operating monorail system in the Western Hemisphere.
 It is celebrated its 60th anniversary June 14, 2019.

 - Autopia, the lone attraction that remains from Tomorrowland’s opening day, was significantly upgraded in 2000, and the Fanstasyland and Tomorrowland stations were combined.

-- The Carousel Theater was previously the site of two other attractions: Carousel of Progress, which is now an attraction at the Magic Kingdom at Walt Disney World, and America Sings, which sent many of its critters to Splash Mountain after concluding its run in 1988.
+- The Carousel Theater, formerly the home to Innoventions and current home to Star Wars Launch Bay, was previously the site of two other attractions: Carousel of Progress, which is now an attraction at the Magic Kingdom at Walt Disney World, and America Sings, which sent many of its critters to Splash Mountain after concluding its run in 1988.

 Cast member tips:

 - Finding Nemo Submarine Voyage has two Hidden Mickeys: the first on a rock at the exit of the attraction and another in the Marine Observation Post.
 There are multiple “hidden Nemos” throughout the attraction, as well as inside the Marine Observation Post.
 The observation post is available to all guests.

 - At Buzz Lightyear Astro Blasters, guests waiting to board the interactive attraction see clues about scoring points.
 Items in the queue show that diamond- and triangle-shaped targets are worth the most points.